lukas-pointner-gabriel/portfolio/README.md

   -	Developed data-driven prediction model using Gaussian process regression
   -	Programmed graphical user interface for user-oriented usage

-### Research Articles in the Field of Wet Brake and Clutch Systems
+**Published seven Research Articles in the Field of Wet Brake and Clutch Systems**
   -	[Experimental analysis of oil flow and drag torque generation in disengaged wet clutches](https://doi.org/10.1038/s41598-023-43695-6)
   -	[Experimental investigation of drag loss behavior of dip-lubricated wet clutches for building a data-driven prediction model](https://doi.org/10.1038/s41598-024-59488-4)
   -	[Investigation of the Drag Losses of Wet Clutches at Dip Lubrication](https://doi.org/10.4271/2022-01-0650)